robfatland/mocean/duck/duck.md

 course send back Duck's same location and Wolf's (possibly new) location in reply.

-## A Hint
+## Hints

 If you are the sort of person who likes hints (or perhaps you are stuck on this puzzle): Read on!
+If you prefer no spoilers, stop here!

 Of course it *is* possible for the Duck to escape, just barely!
 The record for the number of **`requests`** to the Server is 212.
-Is it possible to do better (fewer calls)?
+Is it possible to do better than this?
+To explain this a little bit further: Someone has managed to move the Duck 212 times before Duck managed to fly away.
+Now that is a lot of Duck moves.
+The first challenge is figuring out how to win.
+The second challenge is to do this with a minimal number of Duck moves.

+A simple Duck game Client can be found [at this replit.com page](https://replit.com/@robfatland/duckgameplayer).